apache/nuttx/drivers/syslog/README.txt

       There is no user selection.
     * CONFIG_SYSLOG_CONSOLE.
 This configuration option is manually selected from the SYSLOG menu.
 This is the option that acutally enables the SYSLOG console device.
-It depends on CONFIG_DEV_CONSOLE and it will automatically select CONFIG_SYSLOG_SERIAL_CONSOLE if CONFIG_SERIAL_CONSOLE is selected.
+It depends on CONFIG_DEV_CONSOLE.
     * CONFIG_ARCH_LOWPUTC.
 This is an indication from the architecture configuration that the platform supports the up_putc() interface. up_putc() is a very low level UART interface that can even be used from interrupt handling.
-    * CONFIG_SYSLOG_SERIAL_CONSOLE.
-This enables certain features of the SYSLOG operation that depend on a serial console.
-If CONFIG_ARCH_LOWPUTC is also selected, for example, then up_putc() will be used for the forced SYSLOG output.

   Interrupt level SYSLOG output will be lost unless:  (1) the interrupt buffer is enabled to support serialization, or (2) a serial console is used and